adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 ```

 Now that we have all the platform-specific login routines registered, we can
 move on to adding the login routine to the UI.
-We've already got a button on
+We have already got a button on
 the entry page to enter the app.
 It makes sense to wire up that button so
 that it logs us in as well.
 The Command for the login button is in the
 `ViewModels\EntryPageViewModel.cs`: